Ultimate Infiniti G37 Mods Guide

 Our Double Din Headunit guide will help you find the perfect replacement for the stock stereo.
 With the G37 not getting any younger, this is the ideal way to keep up with the latest technology.

-Before you start throwing down your G sideways, a hydraulic handbrake is going to make the art of drifting much more convenient.
+Before you start throwing down your G sideways, a hydraulic handbrake will make the art of drifting much more convenient.

-Once you’ve got your wheel and hydraulic handbrake sorted, it’s time to get rid of the bulky stock seats for some supportive, lightweight replacements with our Best Racing Seat offerings.
+Once you’ve sorted your wheel and hydraulic handbrake, it’s time to get rid of the bulky stock seats for some supportive, lightweight replacements with our Best Racing Seat offerings.

-As you can see, there’s an insane amount of potential to be had from the G37, and we hope that we’ve helped you with your G-series upgrade needs in this guide.
+As you can see, there’s an insane amount of potential from the G37, and we hope that we’ve helped you with your G-series upgrade needs in this guide.

-With the available products, we have no doubt that you’ll soon be creating the ultimate G, and we hope that you’ll share the outcome with us once it’s complete!
+With the available products, we do not doubt that you’ll soon be creating the ultimate G, and we hope you’ll share the outcome with us once it’s complete!

-If our top choices haven’t quite ticked the right boxes for you, then make sure you head to our separate guides for each product, where we put the best considerations head-to-head to help you find the perfect solution.
+If our top choices haven’t quite ticked the right boxes for you, head to our separate guides for each product, where we put the best considerations head-to-head to help you find the perfect solution.

-Should there be any additional mods that we’ve not yet covered, then feel free to drop us a line, and we’ll do our best to fulfill any requests.
+Should there be any additional mods we’ve not yet covered, please drop us a line, and we’ll do our best to fulfill any requests.

 Thank you for reading our Infiniti G37 Mods guide.

-If you enjoyed this article, then please share it with the buttons at the side and bottom of your screen.
-If you’ve found this information useful, then please take a moment to share it with other Infiniti and G-series enthusiasts.
+If you enjoyed this article, please share it with the buttons at the side and bottom of your screen.
+If you’ve found this information helpful, then please take a moment to share it with other Infiniti and G-series enthusiasts.
 We appreciate your support.

 We thank the following entities for the use of their photography in this article: